 Google FeedBurner in WordPress Made Easy

 In my last article titled, "Tips for Adding Google Services to WordPress," we set up the Google Search Console and added a Google Maps widget to the website.
-In this article we will set up an RSS (Really Simple Syndication) feed on the website using Google FeedBurner.
+In this article, we will set up an RSS (Really Simple Syndication) feed on the website using Google FeedBurner.

 An RSS feed eliminates the need to visit numerous websites to stay up to date on the latest content.
 An RSS reader will deliver the latest content as soon as it is published.
 Your audience can subscribe by email to receive new content as you post it on your blog.

 Free and paid RSS readers are available and they are also available as plugins and apps.
 There are different options for setting up RSS feeds, depending on the type of RSS reader that is used.
-A RSS plugin simplifies setting up a RSS feed, but there may be some WordPress compatibility issues that must be resolved before using it.
+An RSS plugin simplifies setting up an RSS feed, but there may be some WordPress compatibility issues that must be resolved before using it.
 Another option involves going into your website files and changing the htaccess file.
 There is also an option that requires using a function code.
-I prefer to use Google FeedBurner because it is free, widely used and does not require the actions mentioned above.
+I prefer to use Google FeedBurner because it is free, widely used, and does not require the actions mentioned above.

-1.Type “feedburner” into your browser’s search field.
+1.Type “Feedburner” into your browser’s search field.
 In the results click the link for “Feed Burner.”
 This will take you to the Google FeedBurner interface.

 2.Sign in with a Gmail account.